SinusBot/docs/docs/faq/installation.md

 ### I get some message like "ELF: not found" on Linux when trying to start the bot.
 WTF? { #elf-not-found data-toc-label='Error: ELF: not found' }

 !!! success ""
     You are trying to run the bot on a 32bit OS.
-Upgrade your system to 64bit to make the bot work (see above: there’s no 32bit version).
+Upgrade your system to 64bit to make the bot work (see above: [there is no 32bit version](#32bit)).

 ### Do you support CentOS, Fedora, (name your distro)…? { #distro-support data-toc-label='Supported Distros' }